 - Ultimate Chicken Horse has a happy-looking potted flower in the "Sciencey Stuff" category.
 It punches players who pass near it, killing them instantly.

 - Undertale: Flowey the Flower is a malevolent Faux Affably Evil yellow flower who teaches the protagonist that "in this world, it's kill or be killed", and would have killed them if Toriel hadn't intervened.
 At the end, it is revealed that Flowey is actually the essence of Prince Asriel that was absorbed by a golden flower, and lacks empathy and love due to the loss of his SOUL.
-The neutral ending pushes the Nightmare Fuel Up to Eleven by turning him into a Botanical Abomination.
+The neutral ending pushes the Nightmare Fuel up a notch by turning him into a Botanical Abomination.